Qdrant#

 The following example shows how to use DocArray with Qdrant document store to filter text documents.

-Let’s create Documents with the tag price
+Let’s create Documents with the tag price with a value of i:

 from docarray import Document, DocumentArray